 Given that the City of Napa provides almost all services to the customers within CVWD's boundaries, which in essence is a "functional consolidation," there is potential to streamline the service structure by eliminating a level of administration.
 While there is no duplication of services offered, there is certainly potential for greater efficiency of service structure and elimination of duplicative overhead costs, as two separate agencies are not needed to offer the current level of services.
 The potential for changing the service structure in the Congress Valley area was outlined in the First Amendment (2017) to CVWD's Water Supply Contract with the City of Napa.
-The amendment required that CVWD, the City of Napa, the County of Napa, and LAFCO should convene no later than 2020 for the purpose of determining the appropriate long-term service arrangement for CVWD to initiate dissolution proceedings and transition formal service responsibility to the City of Napa.
+The amendment required that CVWD, the City of Napa, the County of Napa, and LAFCO should convene no later than 2020 for the purpose of determining the appropriate long-term service arrangement for the Congress Valley community, including determining whether it would be appropriate for CVWD to initiate dissolution proceedings and transition formal service responsibility to the City of Napa.
 The long-term service arrangement should be formalized no later than July 1, 2022 according to the agreement.